Integration tests enable you to deploy a contract in the NEARDocumentation Index

 This approach is more complex to do and also cannot be performed without restarting the node.Time Traveling

-workspaces offers support for forwarding the state of the blockchain to the future.
+sandbox offers support for forwarding the state of the blockchain to the future.
 This means contracts which require time sensitive data do not need to sit and wait the same amount of time for blocks on the sandbox to be produced.
-We can simply just call worker.fast_forward to get us further in time:
+We can simply just call sandbox.fast_forward to get us further in time:

 - 🦀 Rust